aspose-cells/Aspose.Cells-Doc-md/french/pythonjava/developer-guide/html/recognize-self-closing-tags/_index.fr.md

-﻿---
+---
-title: Reconnaître les balises à fermeture automatique
+title: Reconnaître les balises auto fermantes
 type: docs
 weight: 50
 url: /fr/python-java/recognize-self-closing-tags/
 ---

-HTML peut avoir une variété de formats de balises pour les balises vides comme \<td>\</td> ou alors \<td/>.
-Aspose.Cells prend en charge ces deux formats.
-Cette fonctionnalité peut être testée en convertissant l'exemple de fichier HTML joint en fichier Excel.
-L'exemple de fichier HTML et les fichiers de sortie peuvent être téléchargés à partir des liens suivants à des fins de test.
+HTML can have variety of tags formatting for empty tags like \<td>\</td> or \<td/>.
+Aspose.Cells supports both these formats.
+This feature can be tested by converting the attached sample HTML file to Excel file.
+The sample HTML file and output files can be downloaded from the following links for testing.

 [Fichier source](sampleSelfClosingTags.zip)